War (2007 film): Box office

 War opened on August 24, 2007, with $9.8 million from 2,277 theaters, a $4,312 average.
 As of December 2007, the film grossed $22.5 million in the United States and $18.2 million in international box offices, totaling $40.7 million.
 DVD sales totaled $28 million.

 Critical response

-Rotten Tomatoes gives the film a score of 13% and an average rating of 3.90/10 based on reviews from 60 critics.
-The website's "Critics Consensus" for the film reads, "Jet Li and Jason Statham find themselves on opposing sides in the immensely boring War, which is full of clichés but short on action."
-On Metacritic the film has a score of 36 out of 100, based on reviews from 15 critics.
 Audiences surveyed by CinemaScore gave the film a grade B.

 Paul Semel of Premiere wrote, "War is like Statham's other actioners The Transporter and Crash -- fun, but not big or dumb enough to be glorious."

 Joe Leydon of Variety magazine wrote "Quickly devolves into a standard-issue crime drama laced with routine martial artistry."

-In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
+In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films of all time.
 War was listed at the 93rd place on this list.

 Soundtrack

 The soundtrack was composed by Brian Tyler.
 The additional music is by RZA, Mark Batson and Machines of Loving Grace.